marbl/canu/documentation/source/parameter-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 obtErrorRate <float=unset>
-  Stringency of overlaps to use for trimming
+  Stringency of overlaps to use for trimming.

 trimReadsOverlap <integer=1>
   Minimum overlap between evidence to make contiguous trim.